HellFinger-s/FastDZ_bot/README.md

    Most of these web pages contain a lot of advertising, some of them even provide services for a permanent subscription of 30 rubles / day.
    I think that this price is unaffordable for the average student.
 Also search through the name of the subject/author of the book can be simplified.
 I developed a bot that used the book's ISBN (unique book item number) to navigate through the answers.
    The user pays 1 ruble once a day only for the days on which he uses the bot.
+In 2017, it was the only working bot in this area.
 ### **Used technologies**
    In developing I use:
    * [Telegram Database Library](https://github.com/tdlib/td)